digital-work-lab/literature-review-seminar/docs/syllabus.md

 > After submitting your work, we will register you for the seminar and enter your grade in FlexNow.

 Literature reviews are a central method in information systems research and enable diverse contributions to knowledge development.
-For example, influential theories such as Media Synchronicity Theory, the IT Business Value Model, and CARE Theory were published as literature reviews.
+For example, influential theories such as Media Synchronicity Theory, the IT Business Value Model, and CARE Theory were published as review and theory development papers.
 At the same time, meta-analyses, as a special form of literature review, provide the opportunity to aggregate empirical evidence from multiple empirical studies, quantify biases, and derive evidence-based recommendations for practice.

 ## Goals and learning objectives